 Understanding place names in the State of Hawaii is an important first step in planning your trip to the Hawaiian Islands.
 It all begins with understanding the names of the islands themselves since even this can be confusing to a first time visitor.
 In addition to their island names and county names, each island has one or more nicknames.

 Once you get these straight, you can begin to look at which each island has to offer you for your trip.

 The State of Hawaii

-The State of Hawaii consists of eight major islands and a population of 1.43 million according to the 2015 U.S. Census estimate.
-In order of most populous, the islands are Oʻahu, Hawaii Island, Maui, Kauaʻi, Molokaʻi, Lanaʻi, Niʻihau, and Kahoʻolawe.
+The State of Hawaii consists of eight major islands and an estimated population of 1.42 million as of 2018.
+In order of most populous, the islands are Oʻahu, the Big Island of Hawaii, Maui, Kauaʻi, Molokaʻi, Lanaʻi, Niʻihau, and Kahoʻolawe.

 The State of Hawaii is made up of five counties: Hawaii County, Honolulu County, Kalawao County, Kauaʻi County and Maui County.

 In order to understand the names that you'll see throughout this site and throughout the State of Hawaii, it's important to recognize all of these names.
 Let's look at each of the islands individually.